Objective: Completely eliminate the opposing team

 1) Players returning to the game as a result of a catch are to do so in the order in which they were eliminated and must adhere to the following conditions:

-- Returning players must be standing against the wall and within arms-reach of the referee on their side of the court.
+◦ Returning players must be standing against the wall and within arms-reach of the referee on the side of the court designated for eliminated players.
 Therefore, if you were eliminated and in the process of moving to the wall, you cannot rejoin play if a teammate completes a catch before you are in the required position.

-- Any ball intentionally touched by a returning player prior to reaching the wall will be called a deadball and forfeited to the other team.
+◦ Any ball touched by a returning player prior to reaching the wall will be called a deadball and forfeited to the other team.

-1) The court is bound by rear walls, sidelines, and a centreline clearly marked with red tape.
+1) The court is bound by rear walls, sidelines, and a centreline marked with red tape.

-2) Players may not step on, across, or touch any object outside of the court boundaries.
+2) Players may not step on, across, or touch any object outside of the court boundaries or they will be called out.

-3) During the opening rush, players may cross the centreline while retrieving the balls.
-Crossing or touching the sideline at any time will always result in the player being out.
+3) During the opening rush, players may temporarily cross the centreline while retrieving the balls.
+This temporary condition does not apply to the sidelines – crossing or stepping on the sideline will always result in the player being out.

 5) When attempting to retrieve a ball that is out of bounds or across the centreline, a player must not apply any weight/pressure to the ball as doing so will result in the player being out.